 john --format=NT hashes.txt --wordlist=rockyou.txt

-# Extract hashes from files
+# Extract hashes from various file types for offline cracking

 pdf2john file.pdf > hash.txt